keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 keptn trigger sequence --sequence testMyService --project k6-jes --service microserviceA --stage production
 ```

-### K6-Fail Service
+### K6 Fail Logs

-Due to the change in K6 test script, now the service `microserviceA` will execute with a `non-zero exit code`, hence it will be finished as failure.
+Due to the change in the K6 test script, now the service `microserviceA` will execute with a `non-zero exit code`, hence it will be finished as a failure.

 ![K6 Fail](./images/k6_fail.png)

 ## Debug

-- Make sure the resouces are in the correct location.
-You can use this repo as reference - [jainammm/keptn-k6-jes-tutorial](https://github.com/jainammm/keptn-k6-jes-tutorial)
+- Make sure the resources are in the correct location.
+You can use this repo as a reference - [jainammm/keptn-k6-jes-tutorial](https://github.com/jainammm/keptn-k6-jes-tutorial)
-- View the logs of Job Executor Service from using the command
+- View the logs of Job Executor Service by using the command

 ```
 kubectl -n keptn-jes logs deployment/job-executor-service -f job-executor-service